 Results and Discussion

-The present was conducted at the Vegetable Experimental Farm, Division of Vegetable Science, Faculty of Horticulture, SKUAST-K, Shalimar Srinagar, Jammu and Kashmir during Kharif season of 2024.
-The experiment followed a randomized complete block design and involved 40 genotypes.
-These genotypes were assessed for a range of growth, yield, seed and quality characteristics.
-The results of the analysis of variance showed that all 22 traits showed very significant variations between the genotypes, indicating that the germplasm under study had enough variety (Table 1a and 1b).
-Therefore, it offers a more efficient way to improve the breeding material by choosing potential genotypes for the breeding program of summer squash.
+The experiment was conducted at the Vegetable Experimental Farm, Division of Vegetable Science, Faculty of Horticulture, SKUAST-K, Shalimar, Srinagar, Jammu and Kashmir, during the Kharif season of 2024.
+The experiment employed a randomized complete block design and consisted of 40 genotypes.
+These genotypes were assessed for a range of growth, yield, seed, and quality characteristics.
+The results of the analysis of variance showed that all 22 traits exhibited significant variations between the genotypes, indicating that the germplasm under study had sufficient genetic diversity (Table 1a and 1b).
+Therefore, it provides a more efficient method for improving breeding material by selecting potential genotypes for the summer squash breeding program.